Financial Aid

 First-Year Students

-Returning Students and Renewal Awards
+Returning Students and Renewal Aid

 Scholarships and Grants

-For the Class of 2026, nearly 600 first-year students were awarded Holy Cross Grants in amounts ranging from $1,000 up to the cost of attendance of $80,500, depending on financial need.
+For the Class of 2027, nearly 600 first-year students were awarded Holy Cross Grants in amounts ranging from $1,000 up to the cost of attendance of $80,500, depending on financial need.
 There are also a limited number of Holy Cross merit-based scholarships available to students; however, eligibility for these awards is determined by the Admission Committee based on superior achievement in secondary school.
 Each student applicant is considered for all grants and scholarships for which he or she may be eligible, including many endowed and restricted scholarships.
 In general, grant and scholarship assistance will be renewed each year provided the student continues to demonstrate need for such assistance and maintains satisfactory academic progress as defined on our website: https://www.holycross.edu/how-aid-works/maintaining-good-academic-standing.
-However, need-based offers will be adjusted in accordance with the College’s renewal policy for upper-class students or if a family’s resources and financial strength change significantly.
+However, need-based offers will be adjusted in accordance with the College’s renewal policy for returning students or if a family’s resources and financial strength change significantly.
 The receipt of any Holy Cross-funded aid is limited to eight academic semesters.
 Furthermore, any Holy Cross-funded aid in combination with Federal SEOG and MA Gilbert Grant are limited to on-campus charges.
 These aforementioned funds cannot be applied to costs associated with living off-campus.

 Many students will receive outside scholarship assistance from corporations, foundations, civic groups, parent and school associations, and service clubs, in addition to awards made from College funds.
 Students are encouraged to apply for outside scholarships.
 The College's policy allows for outside aid to meet any unmet need under the federal need-analysis before reducing loans and work-study first.
 Only in rare cases, Holy Cross-funded aid must also be reduced.